danaePapadopoulos/document_explorer_challenge/README.md

 ---

-### Summary

-The current implementation provides a **fully local, configurable, and extendable** QA system that works out-of-the-box on folders of PDFs.
-It serves as a baseline and foundation for more advanced RAG setups, chunking logic, multimodal support, and intelligent reranking.

----

 ## 🗂️ Code Overview

 This section provides a brief description of each main source file and its role in the system.